pydemo/databuddy/Docs/MongoDB/Copy/Copy_Table_Data_From_Oracle_to_MongoDB_Collection.md

-# MongoDB: Migrating Oracle 12c table data to MongoDB collection.
+# Migrating Oracle 12c table data to MongoDB collection.
 In this example we are going to migrate Oracle table data to MongoDB collection.
 Migration steps:
 1. Extract Oracle table data to CSV file using SQL*Plus.